Research question: (How) do library spaces facilitate innovative research, creative thinking, and problem-solving?

 Pilot Project: University of Florida

-The Iowa State University (ISU) Library recently developed a six phase, $90 million renovation plan.
-Phase 1 of the plan will be accomplished in the Fall of 2019, as renovations to the main entrance area as well as all restrooms throughout the Parks Library building are completed.
+The Iowa State University (ISU) Library developed a six phase, $90 million renovation plan.
+Phase 1 of the plan was accomplished in the fall of 2019, including renovations to the main entrance area as well as all restrooms throughout the Parks Library building.
 Additional phases of the plan will be contingent on obtaining project funding.

 Pilot Project: Syracuse University

-Syracuse University Libraries’ ARL Research Library Impact Framework Initiative Research Team is looking into the impact of targeted academic learning communities located in academic library spaces.
-The team is investigating impact broadly, from the impact of targeted academic learning communities on members of those particular communities, to the impact the academic library may have on the communities in its midst, as well as how the communities themselves may impact the academic library’s ecosystem.
+Syracuse University Libraries’ ARL Research Library Impact Framework Initiative Research Team explored the impact of distinct academic learning communities located in academic library spaces.
+The team investigated impact broadly, from the impact of distinct academic learning communities on members of those particular communities, to the impact the academic library may have on the communities in its midst, as well as how the communities themselves may impact the academic library’s ecosystem.

 Practice Brief: Temple University